 Students who are newly enrolled in HSD and are potential ELs are formally screened to help determine whether or not the student is in need of a language instruction educational program (LIEP).
 Missouri is a member of the WIDA Consortium.
 DESE has adopted the WIDA Online Screener and the Kindergarten Screener to determine eligibility for placement in an ELD program.
+DESE also offers a Newcomer Screener Kit for students in 1st through 12th grade who have been in the US less than 4 months and have no previous English education to determine eligibility for placement into an ELD program.
 The screening tests assess English language proficiency in all four domains of language development - listening, speaking, reading, and writing - as well as comprehension, and evaluates Social and Instructional English as well as academic language corresponding to the subject areas of Language Arts, Mathematics, Science, and Social Studies.
 The screening test score is used to determine the student's initial ELP level.
 Screeners are administered by the EL teacher based on the table below.